digitaledgeit/sass-composer/README.md

 # sass-composer

 Compose CSS from SASS files using Node's algorithm to resolve `@import`s.
-And even more goodness.
+Plus even more goodness.

 ## Installation